-Half of women likely to develop dementia, Parkinson’s or have a stroke – study
+Half of women likely to develop dementia, Parkinson’s or have a stroke, study finds

 Dementia was of greatest concern for women, who at 45 years old had a 25.9% risk of going on to develop the condition, compared with 13.7% for men.

-Dr Carol Routledge, director of research at Alzheimer’s Research UK, said: “This large study underscores the enormous impact that neurological illnesses have across society and how women are disproportionately affected, particularly when it comes to dementia.”
+Dr Carol Routledge, director of research at Alzheimer’s Research UK, said: "This large study underscores the enormous impact that neurological illnesses have across society and how women are disproportionately affected, particularly when it comes to dementia".

 Those diagnosed with one of the three conditions were found to have a higher prevalence of high blood pressure, abnormal heart rhythm, high cholesterol and Type 2 diabetes at the start of the monitoring period.

-“These findings strengthen the call for prioritising the focus on preventative interventions at population level which could substantially reduce the burden of common neurological diseases in the ageing population,” the authors said.

-They estimate that if onset of dementia, parkinsonism and stroke was delayed by one to three years, the remaining risk of developing the conditions could be cut by 20% among 45 year olds and more than 50% in those older than 85 years old.
+They estimate if onset of dementia, parkinsonism and stroke was delayed by one to three years, the remaining risk of developing the conditions could be cut by 20% among 45 year olds and more than 50% in those older than 85 years old.

 Dr Routledge said it was "crucial" that efforts to find a drug which can delay the onset of dementia symptoms were increased.